7 Tips to Help You Survive Inflation in 2024

-There’s a pretty good chance your salary has not increased at the same rate as inflation, so it’s no wonder your budget may be struggling to keep up!
-Only time will tell if or when these prices will start to come down.
-In the meantime, how can you avoid spending more than what is in your bank account?
-Start by following these seven tips to help you more easily afford things you need.
+There’s a pretty good chance your salary has not increased at the same rate as inflation, so don’t feel alone if your budget is struggling to keep up.
+While the annual inflation rate appears to be headed in the right direction, it could still take some time before it reaches its target.
+In the meantime, consider following these seven tips to help you more easily afford things you need.

 1. Eliminate unnecessary expenses.